earthhero2016/compuational_physics_N2014301020108/Ex-5/Ex-5.md

 ![](https://github.com/earthhero2016/compuational_physics_N2014301020108/blob/master/Ex-5/figure_3.png)

 From this figure, we find that the projecting range of adiabatic model is generally smaller than that of isothermal one.
-Using method of dichotomy(二分法),we find the maximum range of adiabatic model is about 19232.62m with a profecting angle 36.95 degree and the maximum range of the isothermal model is about 21394.665 with a profecting angle 42.23 degree.
+Using method of dichotomy(二分法),we find the maximum range of adiabatic model is about 19232.62m with a projecting angle 36.95 degree and the maximum range of the isothermal model is about 21394.665m with a projecting angle 42.23 degree.
+####Conclusion
+The maximum range of the adiabatic model and corresponding optimal angle is smaller than those of isothermal model